yohasebe/rsyntaxtree/docs/documentation.md

 #### Hyphens

 A hyphen opens and closes an underline, so a literal one is written `\-`.
 Feature names in HPSG and its relatives are full of hyphens — HEAD-DTR, RELIED-ON — and escaping each one is a poor trade for a rule that work never uses. `Hyphen` (`hyphen`, CLI `--hyphen`) swaps the two readings: with `literal`, a bare hyphen is a hyphen and `\-underlined\-` underlines instead.
+Two hyphens are structure rather than markup and are left alone either way: a line of nothing but hyphens is still the horizontal rule, and the one in a path suffix (`+-1`) still marks that path dashed.

 #### Newline